S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 2. The malicious DLL, DodgeBox, serves as a loader and is responsible for decrypting a second stage payload from an encrypted DAT file (sbiedll.dat), The decrypted payload, MoonWalk functions as a backdoor.

 3. Data exfiltration: over GoogleDrive API C2 Channe, This integrates GoogleDrive API functionality to facilitate communication between the compromised system and the attacker-controlled server thereby potentially hiding the traffic within legitimate GoogleDrive communication.

+## The first stage (DodgeBox) DLL loader

+This payload detects sandbox environments by checking for the presence of the SbieDll module and halts execution if found.
+It dynamically resolves API functions using obfuscated hashes to evade detection.
+The code allocates memory in the process using NtAllocateVirtualMemory, potentially for injecting or executing malicious code.
+It employs FNV-1a hashing to obscure strings like DLL and function names.
+Additionally, it uses DLL sideloading to execute DodgeBox, leveraging a legitimate executable like taskhost.exe to bypass security mechanisms.

+1. Sandbox Detection

+The SbieDll_Hook function attempts to detect a sandbox environment (e.g., Sandboxie) by checking for the SbieDll module using GetModuleHandle(L"SbieDll").

+If the module is detected, it triggers an infinite sleep (Sleep(INFINITE)) to prevent further execution, a common evasion tactic used by malware to avoid analysis in sandboxed environments.

+2. Triggering Core Logic

+If the sandbox module is not detected, it proceeds to execute the core malicious functionality in the MalwareMain function.